Advisement Information & Policies for Faculty and Staff

 - Orient faculty, staff and students to their respective roles and responsibilities relative to academic advising;

-- Keep faculty and students informed of general education requirements, academic information available via Banner web, and general college policies/procedures.
+- Keep faculty and students informed of general education requirements, academic information available via Banner, and general college policies/procedures.

-More specifically, Plattsburgh State's Academic Advising Office provides the following services to students and for the College:
+More specifically, SUNY Plattsburgh's Academic Advising Office provides the following services to students and for the College:

 - Academic advising for all undeclared students

 - Academic advising for "transitional" students (redirected from other majors)